 Here are just a few catheters without funnels to consider.

-Where to Buy Environmentally-Friendly Catheters
+Where Can I Buy Environmentally-Friendly Catheters?

 180 Medical is one of the leading providers of catheter supplies with one of the widest varieties of catheter types and brands available.
 Our Product Specialists will be glad to help you try out some different products to get a feel for what works best for you, based on your insurance coverage and prescription.

-Get the ball rolling by contacting us.
+Get started today by contacting us.

 Disclaimer: Please do not use this information in place of medical advice from your professional healthcare provider.